Trump says he’s open to investigation of DeJoy’s campaign fundraising

-The president was responding to questions about a recent Washington Post story, which found that during his decade as chief executive of New Breed Logistics, employees said they were urged by DeJoy and his top aides to contribute to GOP candidates and then were reimbursed through bonuses — a practice that would be unlawful.
+The president was responding to questions about a recent Washington Post story, which found that over a decade while he was chief executive of New Breed Logistics, employees said they were urged by DeJoy and his top aides to contribute to GOP candidates and then were reimbursed through bonuses — a practice that would be unlawful.

 Trump, however, also offered tepid support of DeJoy, saying he did not know much about The Post’s story, and twice calling DeJoy “a very respected man.”

-In response to a series of detailed questions from The Post, Monty Hagler, a spokesman for DeJoy, said the former New Breed chief executive was not aware that any employees had felt pressured to make donations.
+In response to detailed questions from The Post, Monty Hagler, a spokesman for DeJoy, said the former New Breed chief executive was not aware that any employees had felt pressured to make donations.

 After repeatedly being asked, Hagler did not directly address the assertions that DeJoy reimbursed workers for making contributions, pointing to a statement in which he said DeJoy “believes that he has always followed campaign fundraising laws and regulations.”

-Louis DeJoy’s rise as GOP fundraiser was powered by contributions from company workers who were later reimbursed, former employees say
+DeJoy’s rise as GOP fundraiser was powered by contributions from company workers who were later reimbursed, former employees say

-Since being appointed the head of the U.S. Postal Service, DeJoy has come under additional scrutiny for his severe cost-cutting measures that critics say are wreaking chaos and causing delays, and prompting accusations of political bias — especially after Trump threatened to block USPS funding to limit its ability to process ballots for the November election.
+Since being appointed the head of the U.S. Postal Service, DeJoy has come under additional scrutiny for his severe cost-cutting measures that critics say are wreaking chaos and causing delays, prompting accusations of political bias — especially after Trump threatened to block USPS funding to limit its ability to process ballots for the November election.

-In his wide-ranging 45-minute news conference, Trump also weighed in on the progress of a coronavirus vaccine, as well as his relationship with the nation’s military — which has recently come under renewed criticism after an Atlantic article detailing Trump’s alleged denigration of the troops and military service generally.
+In his wide-ranging 45-minute news conference, Trump also weighed in on the progress of a coronavirus vaccine, as well as his relationship with the nation’s military — for which he has come under renewed criticism after an Atlantic article detailing Trump’s alleged denigration of the troops and military service generally.
 According to the Atlantic’s reporting, the president dismissed Americans who died in war as “losers” and “suckers.”

 Trump said his administration will end the coronavirus pandemic through Operation Warp Speed, which seeks to produce a vaccine in record time, though his stated timeline clashes with that described by experts within his administration.
-The president said a vaccine could even come “during the month of October” — just a month before Election Day, which could have tremendous positive consequences for Trump’s reelection hopes.
+The president said a vaccine could even come “during the month of October” — just a month before Election Day, which could be a tremendous boost to Trump’s reelection hopes.

-“The vaccine will be very safe and very effective and it’ll be delivered very soon,” Trump said.
+“The vaccine will be very safe and very effective, and it’ll be delivered very soon,” Trump said.
 “You could have a very big surprise coming up.”

-However, many experts in Trump’s own administration have cautioned that such a rapid timeline seems overly optimistic.
+However, many experts in Trump’s administration have cautioned that such a rapid timeline seems overly optimistic.
 The lead scientific adviser for Operation Warp Speed, for instance, told NPR that a vaccine for the virus was “possible but very unlikely” to be available by October or November.

 Former Food and Drug Administration commissioner Scott Gottlieb told “Face the Nation” on Sunday that a vaccine for widespread use will likely be a 2021 event.
 If a vaccine were created before the end of 2020, it would likely be used for targeted populations, such as health-care workers and nursing home residents, Gottlieb said.
 The country could see the end of the more acute phase of the virus because more people will likely be infected between now and then, he said.